peteroupc/Numbers/docs/PeterO.Numbers.EFloat.md

 <b>Return Value:</b>

 A binary floating-point number with the same value as this object but with the exponent changed.
-Signals FlagInvalid and returns not-a-number (NaN) if the result can't fit the given precision without rounding, or if the arithmetic context defines an exponent range and the given exponent is outside that range.
+Signals FlagInvalid and returns not-a-number (NaN) if the result can't fit the specified precision without rounding, or if the arithmetic context defines an exponent range and the specified exponent is outside that range.

 <a id="Quantize_PeterO_Numbers_EInteger_PeterO_Numbers_EContext"></a>
 ### Quantize